 Boating injury cases are subject to Florida's maritime law rather than state personal injury laws.
 This means that these cases are handled differently and settled according to other laws than personal injury cases.

 If you were a victim of a boating accident, you can claim compensation for your injuries from the negligent parties.
 A claim for damages should include:

 To ensure our clients receive compensation proportional to the financial impact of their injury, our attorney consults medical planners and life care planners who can accurately quantify the costs of an injury, including medical needs and expenses for the injured person's entire future life expectancy.

 At The Law Offices of Sean M. Cleary, we are able to assist you with determining the full amount of claims you are entitled to receive.

 How Can We Help in a Yacht and Recreational Boat Accident Case?

 If you or a loved one were injured in a yachting or recreational boating accident in Miami or other cities in Florida, do not hesitate to contact The Law Offices of Sean M. Cleary.
 Our lawyer has years of experience in handling boating accident cases and understands the devastation they bring.

 Unfortunately, boating accidents often result in terrible injuries that can have a life-threatening impact on the victim.
 As the victim of a boating accident, you should not be forced to both recover from your accident and cover the tremendous financial burden at the same time.
 The responsible party should be held liable for any resulting injuries.

 We interview eyewitnesses to determine what happened and what could have been done to prevent the accident that caused your injuries.
-In cases involving collisions with other vessels or fixed objects in inshore and offshore waters, we determine if alcohol was involved, if poor ship upkeep was to blame, or if sea lanes were violated.
+In cases involving collisions with other vessels or fixed objects in inshore and offshore waters, we determine if alcohol was involved, if the accident can be blamed on poor ship upkeep, or if sea lanes were not respected.
 Contact our Miami based office today for a free case evaluation.